AJ82981/Cardiovascular_Risk_Prediction/README.md

 - **Handling Imbalanced Datasets:** To address the issue of class imbalance (where one class significantly outnumbers the other), we use the Synthetic Minority Over-sampling Technique (SMOTE).
 SMOTE helps balance the distribution of the target variable by generating synthetic samples for the minority class.

-## ML Model
+# ML Model Comparison and Evaluation

-In this project, we have explored several machine learning models to predict cardiovascular risk.
-Here are the models we have implemented along with their descriptions and validation metrics:
+In this section, we evaluate and compare the performance of different machine learning models for predicting cardiovascular risk based on selected features.
+We examine several classification models, including Logistic Regression, Decision Tree Classifier, Histogram-Based Gradient Boosting (HGB) Classifier, Random Forest Classifier, and Support Vector Classifier (SVC).
+For each model, we provide a brief description, implementation details, and validation metrics for both the original dataset and a dataset resampled using SMOTE.

-### Logistic Regression:
+## Logistic Regression:
 **Description:** Logistic Regression is a linear classification algorithm used to model the probability of a binary outcome.
 It's interpretable and provides insights into feature importance.

 **Implementation:** We trained a Logistic Regression model to predict cardiovascular risk based on the selected features.

-**Validation Metrics:**
+**Validation Metrics (SMOTE X_train, y_train):**
 - Accuracy: 0.70
 - Precision: 0.28
 - Recall: 0.66
 - F1 Score: 0.40

-### Random Forest Classifier:
+## Decision Tree Classifier:
+**Description:** The Decision Tree Classifier is a non-linear classification algorithm that recursively splits data into subsets based on the most significant attribute, resulting in a tree-like structure.

+**Implementation:** We trained a Decision Tree Classifier model to predict cardiovascular risk based on the selected features.

+**Validation Metrics (X_train, y_train):**
+- Accuracy: 0.75
+- Precision: 0.22
+- Recall: 0.25
+- F1 Score: 0.24

+**Validation Metrics (SMOTE X_train, y_train):**
+- Accuracy: 0.71
+- Precision: 0.15
+- Recall: 0.20
+- F1 Score: 0.17

+## Histogram-Based Gradient Boosting Classifier (HGB):
-**Description:** Random Forest Classifier is an ensemble learning method that combines multiple decision trees to improve predictive accuracy and reduce overfitting.
+**Description:** The Histogram-Based Gradient Boosting Classifier is an ensemble learning method that builds an additive model of decision trees to predict outcomes.

-**Implementation:** We built a Random Forest Classifier to enhance the predictive performance of our model.
+**Implementation:** We trained an HGB model to predict cardiovascular risk based on the selected features.

-**Validation Metrics:**
+**Validation Metrics (X_train, y_train):**
+- Accuracy: 0.83
+- Precision: 0.30
+- Recall: 0.08
+- F1 Score: 0.12

+**Validation Metrics (SMOTE X_train, y_train):**
 - Accuracy: 0.82
+- Precision: 0.26
+- Recall: 0.10
+- F1 Score: 0.14

+## Random Forest Classifier:
+**Description:** The Random Forest Classifier is an ensemble learning method that builds multiple decision trees and combines their predictions for improved accuracy and generalization.

+**Implementation:** We trained a Random Forest Classifier model to predict cardiovascular risk based on the selected features.

+**Validation Metrics (SMOTE X_train, y_train):**
+- Accuracy: 0.82
+- Precision: 0.31
+- Recall: 0.17
+- F1 Score: 0.22

+**Validation Metrics (Unsampled X_train, y_train):**
+- Accuracy: 0.83
-- Precision: 0.33
+- Precision: 0.37
 - Recall: 0.19
+- F1 Score: 0.25

+## Gradient Boosting Classifier:
+**Description:** The Gradient Boosting Classifier is an ensemble learning method that builds an additive model of decision trees to predict outcomes.

+**Implementation:** We trained a Gradient Boosting Classifier model to predict cardiovascular risk based on the selected features.

+**Validation Metrics (SMOTE X_train, y_train):**
+- Accuracy: 0.78
+- Precision: 0.26
+- Recall: 0.25
+- F1 Score: 0.25

+**Validation Metrics After Hyperparameter Tuning (SMOTE X_train, y_train):**
+- Accuracy: 0.80
+- Precision: 0.17
+- Recall: 0.08
-- F1 Score: 0.24
+- F1 Score: 0.11

-### Support Vector Classifier (SVC):
+## Support Vector Classifier:

-**Description:** Support Vector Classifier (SVC) is a powerful algorithm for both classification and regression tasks.
-It finds the optimal hyperplane to separate data points.
+**Description:** The Support Vector Classifier (SVC) is a linear classifier that aims to find the hyperplane that best separates the classes.

-**Implementation:** We utilized an SVC to classify individuals into risk categories based on health attributes.
+**Implementation:** We trained a Support Vector Classifier model to predict cardiovascular risk based on the selected features.

-**Validation Metrics:**
+**Validation Metrics (X_train, y_train):**
 - Accuracy: 0.85
 - Precision: 0.00
 - Recall: 0.00
 - F1 Score: 0.00

-### Decision Tree Classifier:

-**Description:** Decision Tree Classifier is a non-linear algorithm that makes predictions by partitioning the feature space into regions.
-It's capable of capturing complex relationships in the data.

-**Implementation:** We employed a Decision Tree Classifier to analyze the dataset and make predictions.

-**Validation Metrics:**
-- Accuracy: 0.80
-- Precision: 0.29
-- Recall: 0.24
-- F1 Score: 0.26

-### Histogram-Based Gradient Boosting Classifier (HistGradientBoostingClassifier):

-**Description:** HistGradientBoostingClassifier is a boosting algorithm that optimizes the prediction by combining the results of multiple weak learners (typically decision trees).

-**Implementation:** We used the HistGradientBoostingClassifier to create an ensemble model for cardiovascular risk prediction.

-**Validation Metrics:**
-- Accuracy: 0.81
-- Precision: 0.20
-- Recall: 0.10
-- F1 Score: 0.13

-### Gradient Boosting Classifier:

-**Description:** Gradient Boosting is a machine learning technique for regression and classification problems that builds an additive model in a forward stage-wise manner.

-**Implementation:** We applied Gradient Boosting to improve the model's predictive performance.

-**Validation Metrics:**
-- Accuracy: 0.78
-- Precision: 0.26
-- Recall: 0.25
-- F1 Score: 0.25

-Each of these models was trained, evaluated, and fine-tuned to provide the best possible predictions for cardiovascular risk assessment.
-The validation metrics mentioned above demonstrate the performance of each model on the validation dataset.
+## Summary:
+Among the tested models, the Random Forest Classifier with unsampled X_train, y_train data achieved the highest F1 score (0.25) and a relatively balanced precision and recall.

+The Logistic Regression model with SMOTE X_train, y_train data achieved the highest F1 score (0.40) but has a relatively low precision and a high recall for class 1.0, indicating a trade-off between precision and recall.

+The Decision Tree Classifier showed a balance between precision and recall in the X_train, y_train scenario.

+The Histogram-Based Gradient Boosting Classifier (HGB) did not perform as well in terms of F1 score or recall in both scenarios.

+The Support Vector Classifier did not perform well in terms of classification metrics, achieving an F1 score of 0.00.